JihyeokKim/Reading-Skill-Evaluation-with-CNN-GRU/README.md

 # Reading-Skill-Evaluation-with-CNN-GRU
-EEG (Electroencephalogram) based Reading Skill Evaluation with CNN (Convolutional Neural Network)+GRU (Gated Recurrent Unit)
+- EEG (Electroencephalogram) based Reading Skill Evaluation with CNN (Convolutional Neural Network)+GRU (Gated Recurrent Unit)
+- Predicting whether the user understands the given paragraph well or not based on their EEG data measured while they are reading and solving the problems.

-Not all function files and data files that are required to run matlab file and main funciton are uploaded.
+*Not all function files and data files that are required to run matlab file and main funciton are uploaded.